hpoom/Conference-Notes/Twitter-Flock-London/Keynote.md

 There is no login and password, just a phone number for both identity and security (username and password).
 There is an auth SMS at the start to confirm who you are.

+All available now at [Fabric.io](http://fabric.io/)

+Fabric demo by @romainhuet - **this is how you do developer documentation!** in reference to the fabric toolbar tool on mac.

+Cannonball poem app used for the demo of each of the fabric sub products.
+Cannonball [iOS](https://github.com/twitterdev/cannonball-ios) and [Android](https://github.com/twitterdev/cannonball-android) source code is available on.

+###Beta user testimonies
+- Citymapper
+- yPlan
+- Bla Bla car
+- GameInsight